 How Is Hail Formed?

-As mentioned previously, tiny rain droplets are pushed upwards by thunderstorm updrafts to extremely cold areas of the atmosphere where water can freeze.
-The hailstone then grows as it collides with supercooled water drops (liquid drops surrounded by air that is below freezing) inside the cloud, which freeze onto the hailstone’s surface, adding another layer to the growing hailstone.
+The hailstone forms as it collides with supercooled water drops (liquid drops surrounded by air that is below freezing) inside the cloud, which freeze onto the hailstone’s surface, adding several layers to the developing hailstone.

-The supercooled drops will freeze on contact, and air bubbles will be trapped in the ice, making the hailstone cloudy.
+The supercooled drops will freeze on contact, and air bubbles will be trapped in the ice, making the hailstone cloudy in appearance.
 However, raindrops may also freeze more slowly, allowing air bubbles to escape making the hailstone clear.
-Hailstones often have varying layers of cloudy and clear ice, depending on the conditions inside the thunderstorm cloud.

-The strength of the updraft and winds inside the storm also play a crucial role in hailstone development.
-Hail doesn’t necessarily grow from alternating up and down cycles within a storm.
-Winds inside a thunderstorm can also blow horizontally.
 Strong horizontal winds from the surrounding environment can blow smaller hailstones away from the updraft, allowing gravity to take over.
-A lesser horizontal wind component or a wind pattern that keeps the stone over the updraft inside the storm (like the rotating winds in a supercell thunderstorm) creates the largest hailstones.
+A lesser horizontal wind component or a wind pattern that keeps the stones over the updraft inside the storm (like the rotating winds in a supercell thunderstorm) creates the largest hailstones.

 Hailstones eventually fall to the ground when they become too heavy to be supported by the thunderstorm’s updraft or if an updraft suddenly weakens.

-Where do Hailstorms Occur?
+Where Do Hailstorms Occur?

 Here in the United States, hail is most common across areas of the central Plains states.
 The region where Nebraska, Colorado, and Wyoming meet is known to meteorologists as “Hail Alley.”
 People in this area see an average of seven to nine days of hail each year.